OOub/hummus/README.md

 The Qt framework version 5.9 or newer is needed when using the GUI to visualise the output of a neural network.
 To install qt5 on Debian Buster or Ubuntu 18.04, type the following:
 ``sudo apt-get install qt5-default libqt5charts5 libqt5charts5-dev libqt5qml5 qtdeclarative5-dev qml-module-qtcharts qml-module-qtquick-controls``

 This should get you going in terms of dependencies.
 If your distribution does not support that version (Debian Stretch bundles 5.7), consider downloading the latest Qt manually.
-The following has been tested with **Qt 5.11.1**.

 1. Download directly from https://www.qt.io/download/
 2. Select the correct version of Qt